Alan B. Miller Entrepreneurship Center

 Wayne F. Gibbs Accounting Society

 The Wayne F. Gibbs Accounting Society is a student-run organization for accounting majors, concentrators, and students interested in the accounting field.
-Gibbs hosts presentations by recruiters who come to campus looking to hire students for full-time positions and internships, information sessions about the William & Mary Masters of Accounting program and the Becker CPA review course, and professional development workshops The mission of the Wayne F. Gibbs Accounting Society is to support activities that encourage meaningful interactions among Mason School accounting students, business professionals, and
+Gibbs hosts presentations by recruiters who come to campus looking to hire students for full-time positions and internships, information sessions about the William & Mary Masters of Accounting program and the Becker CPA review course, and professional development workshops.
+The mission of the Wayne F. Gibbs Accounting Society is to support activities that encourage meaningful interactions among Mason School accounting students, business professionals, and the community.

 Women in Business